esdrasoliveira5/esdrasoliveira5/README.md

 <h1 align="center">Hi 👋, I'm Esdras Oliveira</h1>
 <h3 align="center">A passionate about technology, arts, and music, I am from Minas Gerais, Brazil.
-I have a bachelor's degree in music from the Federal University of Minas Gerais and I am currently studying to become a Full Stack Dev.</h3>
+I have a bachelor's degree in music from the Federal University of Minas Gerais and a Full Stack Dev.</h3>

 - 👨‍💻 All of my projects are available at [https://esdrasoliveiraportfolio.vercel.app/](https://esdrasoliveiraportfolio.vercel.app/)